 170. No decision has been made regarding the final decommissioning policy for the onshore infrastructure as it is recognised that industry best practice, rules and legislation change over time.
 However, the onshore substation will likely be removed and be reused or recycled.
-It is expected that the onshore cables will be removed and recycled, with the transition bays and cable ducts (where used) left in situ.
-The detail and scope of the decommissioning works will be determined by the relevant legislation and guidance at the time of decommissioning and agreed with the regulator.
-A decommissioning plan will be provided.
-As such, for the purposes of a worst-case scenario, impacts no greater than those identified for the construction phase are expected for the decommissioning phase.
+It is expected that the onshore cables will be removed and recycled, with the transition bays and cable ducts (where used)

-29.7 Cumulative Effects
+29.7Cumulative Effects

-- 171. The East Anglia TWO offshore windfarm project (the proposed East Anglia TWO project) is also at pre-application stage.
-The proposed East Anglia TWO project will be the subject of a separate DCO application but is working to the same programme of submission as the proposed East Anglia ONE North project.
+- 171. The East Anglia ONE North offshore windfarm project (the proposed East Anglia ONE North project) is also at pre-application stage.
+The proposed East Anglia ONE North project will be the subject of a separate DCO application but is working to the same programme of submission as the proposed East Anglia TWO project.
 The two projects will share the same landfall and onshore cable route and the onshore substations will be co-located. - 172.
-The proposed East Anglia ONE North project CIA therefore initially considers the cumulative impact with only the East Anglia TWO project. - 173.
-The CIA considers the proposed East Anglia ONE North project and the proposed East Anglia TWO project under two construction scenarios: - Scenario 1 the proposed East Anglia ONE North project and East Anglia ONE North are built simultaneously; and - Scenario 2 the proposed East Anglia ONE North project is initially constructed, land is fully reinstated and this is followed by the construction of East Anglia ONE North. - 174.
-The worst case scenario for each impact is then carried through to the wider CIA which considers other developments which are in close proximity to the proposed East Anglia ONE North project. - 175.
-The operational phase cumulative landscape and visual effects will be the same irrespective of the construction scenario and will assess the impact of the operation of the proposed East Anglia ONE North substation, proposed East Anglia TWO substation and National Grid substation.
+The proposed East Anglia TWO project CIA therefore initially considers the cumulative impact with only the East Anglia ONE North project. - 173.
+The CIA considers the proposed East Anglia TWO project and the proposed East Anglia ONE North project under two construction scenarios: - Scenario 1 the proposed East Anglia TWO project and East Anglia ONE North are built simultaneously; and - Scenario 2 the proposed East Anglia TWO project is initially constructed, land is fully reinstated and this is followed by the construction of East Anglia ONE North. - 174.
+The worst case scenario for each impact is then carried through to the wider CIA which considers other developments which are in close proximity to the proposed East Anglia TWO project. - 175.
+The operational phase cumulative landscape and visual effects will be the same irrespective of the construction scenario and will assess the impact of the operation of the proposed East Anglia TWO substation, proposed East Anglia ONE North substation and National Grid substation.
 For a more detailed description of the assessment scenarios please refer to Chapter 5 EIA Methodology. - 176.
 The cumulative LVIA focuses on the potential cumulative impacts relating to the onshore substation and National Grid substation.
-In respect of the East Anglia ONE North landfall and onshore cable route, the relatively small scale of the construction processes involved to implement these components, combined with the limited residual impacts of buried cables during the operational stage, limit the potential for significant cumulative impacts to arise.
+In respect of the East Anglia TWO landfall and onshore cable route, the relatively small scale of the construction processes involved to implement these components, combined with the limited residual impacts of buried cables during the operational stage, limit the potential for significant cumulative impacts to arise.
 Full details of the cumulative assessment are provided in Appendix 29.4.

-29.7.1 Cumulative Impacts with the Proposed East Anglia TWO Project
+29.7.1 Cumulative Impacts with the Proposed East Anglia ONE North Project